A plugin for the WordPress visual editor to make embedding videos, generating thumbnails, and encoding HTML5-compliant

 Or use your web host’s configuration panel (cpanel, etc) to add custom MIME types.

 Just click the Add Media button to get started:

-The plugin adds several fields to any video uploaded to the WordPress Media Library.
-Just choose a few options and click “Insert into Post” and you’ll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers, and a preview image.
+This plugin adds several fields to any video uploaded to the WordPress Media Library.
+Just choose a few options, make thumbnails, click “Insert into Post” and you’ll get a shortcode in the post editor that will embed a flexible, responsive HTML5 video player with Flash fallback for unsupported browsers.

 Cheech and Chong — Lets Make a Dope Deal

 You have the option to use a few different video players:

 - The WordPress default player using MediaElement.js, which was introduced in WordPress version 3.6

 - JW Player (if their plugin is installed)